geronimi73/phi2-finetune/README.md

 - `nb_dataset.ipynb`: Create a synthetic conversational dataset using a seed of riddles
 - `nb_qlora.ipynb`: Fine-tune Phi-2 using QLoRA
+- `nb_qlora_colab.ipynb`: Hacky version to enable gradient checkpointing, set of hyperparameters for low VRAM usage to run on a free Google Colab T4 instance

 ## `qlora.py`: Train on multiple GPUs with accelerate